BYUHPC/sci-comp-course-example-cxx/docs/MountainRangeMPI-sequence-diagram.md

         %% Checkpoint
         MR->>MR: checkpoint()
         note right of MR: Base code performs checkpointing. <br>It uses the overwritten write() <br> method diagrammed below.

+        note over MR,MRC: No process is allowed to "lap" other processes. <br>The MPI operations in both dsteepness() and step() <br> effectively act as barriers so the processes stay in sync.

     end
     %% End solve loop